kzkaneoka/custom-job-search/README.md

-# Template
+# Custom Job Search

-This is a template for a web application using a microservice architecture pattern.
+It is a web application to search for jobs.
+It aims to minimize the browse time on job search sites as much as possible.

 ## License